-Tourist Places in and around Kamarpukur
+Tourist Places In And Around Kamarpukur

-Festivals and Celebration
+Festivals And Celebration

 Kamarpukur tourism sees a surge when festivities hit in the months of March and April.
-The locals jubilantly celebrate and worship the Goddess Manasa during a festival dedicated to the Lord Shiva.
+The locals jubilantly celebrate and worship the goddess Manasa during a festival dedicated to the Lord Shiva.
 Festivities include chanting mantras and singing songs for 72 hours straight.
 All of the songs are of a devotional genre and the atmosphere in the village is worth experiencing.

-As Kamarpukur is a major tourist destination, it is linked well with other major places in town by air, road and rail.
+As Kamarpukur is a major tourist destination, it is well linked with other major places in town by air, road and rail.